Brokhallieh/ProgWeb2-2023---Space-Trivia/README.md

 if they are missing but if there is a problem here is my database:
 Name: trivia_space

-I have 2 tables: translations and questions.
+I have 3 tables: translations, questions and users.

 translations contains the translations for the static elements for the English and the French version.